multiparty/jiff/demos/graphs-simple-squares/README.md

 ## Valid Inputs
 For this demo, each input point (x,y), x and y must be between -5 and 5 (exclusive) and have no more than 2 digits of precision.

+## Note on running in the browser
+If you run the demo in Google Chrome, you may notice that the browser thinks music is playing on the tab you have opened for your computation.
+Normally, Chrome allocates computational resources differently to tabs that are currently in use on your browser versus in the background, with less allocated to the background tabs.
+Thus, ordinarily, if the MPC computation you are running is in a background tab, it will run much slower than if it was in the foreground.
+Since MPC protocols are very computationally intensive, this can dramatically effect performance.
+However, if music is playing in a background tab, Chrome will not throttle the processes running on that tab, thus avoiding this issue.
+This is implemented in lib/ext/jiff-client-performance.js, which is included as a script in line 20 of client.html.

 ## File structure
 The demo consists of the following parts: